TN 83 (05-24)

 4. Example

 Frank filed for SSI in 3/2017 as an aged individual.
-In 2/2017, he received an insurance settlement from an accident that was placed in an irrevocable trust.
-After determining that he met the other requirements for undue hardship (including a prohibition on the trustee from disbursing any funds for Franks' support and maintenance), the claims specialist (CS) determined Franks' available funds.
-He receives $450 in title II benefits per month.
-His only liquid resource is a bank account that has $500 in it.
+In 2/2017, Frank received an insurance settlement from an accident that was placed in an irrevocable trust.
+After determining that Frank met the other requirements for undue hardship (including a prohibition on the trustee from disbursing any funds for Frank's support and maintenance), the claims specialist determined Frank's available funds.
+Frank receives $450 in title II benefits per month.
+Frank's only liquid resource is a bank account that has $500 in it.
 The total of $950 in available funds ($450 in title II benefits and $500 in the bank account) means that undue hardship does not apply in 3/2017, because that amount exceeds the FBR of $735.
 (His State has no federally administered State supplement.)

-Frank comes back into the office in 6/2017.
-He presents evidence that he has spent down the $500 in his bank account on living expenses in the past three months.
-As of 6/2017, he has no liquid resources, and his income total of $450 is below the FBR.
-Frank meets the undue hardship test for 6/2017 (which is his E02 month).
-The trust does not count as his resource in that month.
-If his situation does not change, he qualifies for an SSI payment in 7/2017.
+Frank comes back into the office in 6/2017 and presents evidence that they have spent down the $500 in their bank account on living expenses in the past three months.
+As of 6/2017, Frank has no liquid resources, and Frank's income total of $450 is below the FBR.
+Frank meets the undue hardship test for 6/2017 (which is Frank's E02 month).
+The trust does not count as Frank's resource in that month.
+If Frank's situation does not change, Frank qualifies for an SSI payment in 7/2017.

 H. Procedure for follow-up to a finding of undue hardship